 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Cast iron is great for its versatility, durability and affordability.
-(If you’re new to the material, get our guide to cast iron cooking with our guide.
+(If you’re new to the material, get our guide to cast iron cooking.)
 But it’s not so great with cleanup, mainly because the process isn’t quite as intuitive as that of its nonstick or stainless steel counterparts.

 Cast Iron Cleaning Basics

 Nevertheless, it’s still pretty easy: Once the pan has cooled down enough to handle, clean it with water and soap immediately, but don’t let it sit for an extended period of time or use a particularly hard scrubber.
-Here’s more on how to clean this do-it-all cookware.
+We break down the full cast-iron skillet cleaning process here.

 But not all messes are created equal.
 If your food remnants won’t just rinse right off with some soap, water and light scrubbing, you’ll need to pull out plan B…or even plan C. When grit and grime seem like they’re glued to your cast iron, go with one of these two lesser-know tactics: coarse salt or chainmail.